 - Will the Commission/Agency be flexible if beneficiaries need to modify the researcher recruitment and working conditions due to the COVID-19 outbreak (e.g. suspend MSCA researcher’s contract or include part-time working arrangements)?

 - Related to the COVID-19 outbreak, how will the Commission/Research Executive Agency (REA) handle delays in the project implementation in Horizon 2020 Marie-Sklodowska-Curie (MSCA) ongoing grants?

 Experts and proposal evaluations

 The following new deadlines have now been confirmed on the Funding and Tenders Portal:

-All deadlines are at 17:00 CET (Brussels time) and are provided by UKRO for information only.
+All deadlines are at 17:00 CET (Brussels time) and are provided for information only.
 For legally binding information on call deadlines, please, visit the Funding and Tenders Portal.

 Research Executive Agency

-On 18 March, the Research Executive Agency (REA), responsible for the implementation of several parts of Horizon 2020, updated its pages on business continuity measures.
-In addition to earlier messages about extended Horizon 2020 call deadlines, new information on remote evaluation and grant management is now available.
+On 27 March, the Research Executive Agency (REA), responsible for the implementation of several parts of Horizon 2020, updated its pages on business continuity measures.
+In addition to earlier messages about extended Horizon 2020 call deadlines, new information on remote evaluation, contracting expert evaluators, and grant management is now available.
 Evaluations of ongoing and upcoming proposals are being organised remotely.
 Furthermore, grant management activities are continuing, however REA response time may be affected due to IT constraints.
 Finally, beneficiaries are encouraged to follow @REA_research on Twitter, as decisions may change anytime due to exceptional circumstances.

 European Research Council